CDRT/mk_docs/docs/guides/tbct_v2/tbct_v2_top.md

-# ThinkVantage BIOS Config Tool V2
+# Think BIOS Config Tool V2

 ## Overview

-ThinkVantage BIOS Config Tool is a PowerShell-based WPF GUI front-end (`ThinkBIOSConfigUI.ps1`) that uses the `Lenovo.BIOS.Config` module to read and modify Lenovo BIOS settings via WMI.
+Think BIOS Config Tool v2 is a PowerShell-based WPF GUI front-end (`ThinkBIOSConfigUI.ps1`) that uses the `Lenovo.BIOS.Config` module to read and modify Lenovo BIOS settings via WMI.
 This solution replaces the older Think BIOS Config Tool which was implemented as an HTA.
 It supports:

 - Viewing and editing BIOS settings interactively.
 - Exporting/importing BIOS settings (.ini) with optional encrypted Supervisor password.